-The Northern Virginia Data Center Market is currently amid a data center building boom unlike any the industry has ever seen, according to an in-depth market report from Data Center Frontier and datacenterHawk.
+The Northern Virginia Data Center Market is currently experiencing a data center building boom unlike any the industry has ever seen.
 As data center REITs and colocation providers compete to provide capacity for cloud services providers with big needs, the region is seeing an unprecedented surge in development and demand.

-Northern Virginia is home to more than 100 data centers and more than 10 million square feet of data center space.
+Northern Virginia is home to more than 150 data centers and tends of millions of square feet of data center space.
 As the cloud grows, having servers in the region has become the table stakes for companies with ambitions in cloud computing.
 The area is unique in its connectivity.

 The region traces its connectivity roots back to to the U.S. Government’s early development of wide-area fiber optic networking in the late 1960s, and includes a variety of towns in Loudoun, Prince William and Fairfax counties.
 Much of the activity focuses on a fiber-rich area in Ashburn known as “Data Center Alley.”